 Environmental Justice, Transit and Infrastructure

 Climate change threatens our communities, particularly working-class and BIPOC residents who face its harshest impacts.
-Ward 9 has long suffered from pollution, but our neighbors' efforts for clean air and water have sparked significant change at multiple levels.
+Ward 9 has continued to suffer from pollution, but our neighbors' efforts to organize for clean air and water have created change at the government level.

-We must reimagine our local economy to prioritize sustainability and community health over profit.
-By building a green workforce, we can create meaningful jobs in union and cooperative work, local food production, clean energy, community healthcare, and environmental restoration.
+I believe that we need to reimagine our local economy.
+We must prioritize sustainability and community health over profit.
+We can build a green workforce and create meaningful jobs in union and cooperative work, local food production, clean energy, community healthcare, and address environmental injustices impacting our neighbors.

-I am committed to a holistic vision for our streets that aligns with climate goals while enhancing safety and mobility.
-This includes improving city services, expanding transit options, implementing traffic-calming measures, and increasing travel choices.
-Together, we can create a healthier, more equitable future for all.
+I am committed to a holistic vision that aligns our climate goals with the improvement of city services, expanding transit options, implementing traffic-calming measures, and improving sustainability.

 What We Did:

-Traffic Calming Funding: Authored and passed a Budget Amendment of $1.5 million to address the backlog of over 850 traffic calming projects to make streets safe for all.
+Traffic Calming Funding: I have heard the growing concerns from neighbors when it comes to traffic safety.
+I authored a budget amendment of $1.5 million to address the backlog of over 850 traffic calming projects to make streets safe for all.

 Street Lighting Improvements on Lake Street: Secured funding to upgrade 96 LED street lights from Lake Street and 5th to Lake Street and Cedar Ave.

-Established Carbon Emission Fees: Authored and overturned a veto to allow the city to start charging carbon fees to our city’s largest polluters.
-Cities should do everything in their power to combat climate change.
+Carbon Emission Fee Ordinance: Authored an ordinance to allow the city to start charging carbon fees to our city’s largest polluters.
+We need to do everything in our power to combat climate change.

-Minneapolis Climate Legacy Initiative: Secured the first ever dedicated funding to combat climate change and work to achieve the goals set out in the Climate Equity Plan.
+Minneapolis Climate Legacy Initiative: Secured funding for the first ever dedicated funding to combat climate change and work to achieve the goals set out in the Climate Equity Plan.

-$1 Bus Rides Initiative: Authored a directive enabling the Minneapolis City Council to partner with the Metropolitan Council's Metro Transit to offer $1 bus rides for low-income residents through the Transit Assistance Program at the Minneapolis Service Center.
+$1 Bus Rides Initiative: Authored a directive enabling the city to partner with the Metropolitan Council's Metro Transit to offer $1 bus rides for low-income residents through the Transit Assistance Program at the Minneapolis Service Center.

 Sidewalk Snow and Ice Removal Pilots: Approved a budget amendment to pilot sidewalk snow and ice removal programs in high pedestrian areas, aiding seniors and addressing property owners who repeatedly fail to clear sidewalks.